 Forest School sessions give children the chance to get closer to nature and consolidate classroom learning by drawing on their cross-curricular knowledge to solve practical problems and complete creative tasks.
 The boost to self esteem, self-confidence and independent problem solving that children gain from learning in this way is well documented and has been used successfully to support holistic learning in Primary Schools across the UK for many years.

-Forest School at Long Crendon developed at a pace during the last school year.
-All children, TAs, adult volunteers and I have worked hard to turn the children’s new site design into reality.
-Click here to view pictures of the site taken a year ago, and here to see pictures of the site as it is this September.
+The Forest School site at Long Crendon School is slowly turning into an oasis for our native wildlife.
+All children, staff, and adult volunteers have worked hard to turn the children’s site development ideas into reality.
 We have planted, built, installed, and created a raft of different features that enrich our Forest School experience.
-We now have different habitat zones that are designed to attract a wide variety of wildlife to our site, we have climbing logs, a larger digging pit, a new base camp with permanent fire pit, we have planted over 400 saplings (kindly donated by the Woodland Trust) and have re-located the school’s mini orchard from the back of the year 2 classroom to the Forest School area.
-I would like to thank each and everyone of you who helped with the fence post installation, sapling planting day, or who donated items to forest school to help us achieve all of this.
+We now have different habitat zones that are designed to attract a wide variety of wildlife to our site, we have climbing logs, a large digging pit, a sensory planting area, a base camp with a permanent fire pit, we have planted over 400 saplings (kindly donated by the Woodland Trust) and have created a mini orchard.

 These are a few of the things children have had a go at during Forest School Sessions: